goschtl/zope/zope2book/trunk/source/DTML.rst

 Basic DTML
 ==========

 DTML (Document Template Markup Language) is a templating facility which supports the creation of dynamic HTML and text.
-It is typically used in Zope to create dynamic web pages.
-For example, you might use DTML to create a web page which "fills in" rows and cells of an HTML table contained within the page from data fetched out of a database.
+In Zope it is most often used when you want to generate non-HTML or non-XML content, like parts of SQL queries, dynamic CSS and JavaScript files or email templates.
+Generating HTML and XML is usually done with page templates inside Zope.

 DTML is a *tag-based* presentation and scripting language.
-This means that *tags* (e.g. '<dtml-var name>') embedded in your HTML cause parts of your page to be replaced with "computed" content.
+This means that *tags* (e.g. '<dtml-var name>') embedded in your text cause parts of your text to be replaced with "computed" content.

 DTML is a "server-side" scripting language.
 This means that DTML commands are executed by Zope at the server, and the result of that